Admissions Policies and Procedures

 - providing proof of legal residence upon request.
 The college may ask for proof such as government-issued documents (i.e., driver’s licenses, passports, lease, utilities bill or others).
 Post office box addresses are not sufficient proof of legal residence.
 (International citizens must provide proof of their immigration status.
 Original documents must be presented.)
 See Student Residency for more details regarding proof of legal residence.
 Please note: Students who refuse or fail to provide proof of their residency can be admitted to the college, but will be assessed at the out-of-state tuition rate.

-Students are required to submit high school transcripts and/or transcripts from previously attended postsecondary institutions.
+Students are required to submit high school transcripts, transcripts from previously attended postsecondary institutions, and military transcripts.
 This information is used to advise students and does not affect standard admissions to the college.

 Any applicant involved in previous, current, or pending disciplinary action at another school or postsecondary institution or criminal action is required to indicate this information on HCC’s application for admission.
 Students who indicate they are involved in prior, current, or pending disciplinary or criminal actions may be placed in a pending admissions status until their individual circumstances have been reviewed, further documentation is provided if requested, and conditions of admission, if any, are determined.

 Additional admissions procedures are required for high school, transfer, and previously dismissed students as well as for international citizens.
-Additional application procedures are required for those seeking admission to the Frederick K. Schoenbrodt Honors Program.
+Additional application procedures are required for those seeking admission to the Frederick K. Schoenbrodt Scholars Program.
 Additional procedures are also required for students seeking admission to the clinical component of some health career programs.
-Students planning to enroll in Mid-Maryland Allied Healthcare Education Consortium Programs or in programs offered at the Mount Airy College Center for Health Care Education must complete the specific admissions procedures jointly agreed to by consortium institutions (Howard Community College, Carroll Community College, and Frederick Community College).
-Different application procedures are required for the James W. Rouse, STEM Scholars, Silas Craft Collegians, Freshman Focus, and Early Entrance programs (see Admissions for more details).
+Students planning to enroll in Mid-Maryland Allied Healthcare Education Consortium Programs must complete the specific admissions procedures jointly agreed to by consortium institutions (Howard Community College, Carroll Community College, and Frederick Community College).
+Different application procedures are required for the James W. Rouse Scholars, STEM Scholars, Silas Craft Collegians, Freshman Focus, and Early Entrance programs (see Admissions for more details).

 Although admitted to the college, students may not enroll in particular courses unless they have the necessary educational background.
 The college has a mandatory basic skills assessment policy.
 Placement tests are required for most students planning to enroll in English or mathematics courses or courses with English or mathematics prerequisites.
 Placement test exemptions are possible (see Placement Testing for more information).